Date: Wednesday, February 6, 2020

 Date: Wednesday, February 27, 2019

-Over 200 attendees participated in Part I of this exciting webinar series covering Getting to Work on Summer Learning, Second Edition, by the Rand Corporation and the accompanying online Summer Learning Toolkit, with over 50 practical tools and planning resources to help school districts and their partners design and deliver high-quality summer programs.
+This exciting webinar series covered Getting to Work on Summer Learning, Second Edition, by the Rand Corporation and the accompanying online Summer Learning Toolkit, with over 50 practical tools and planning resources to help school districts and their partners design and deliver high-quality summer programs.
 The report and toolkit draw on lessons from the National Summer Learning Project, launched in 2011 by The Wallace Foundation.

 Part II – Summer Learning Toolkit, A Deeper Dive: Keys to Staffing & Professional Development

 Date: Thursday, March 28, 2019

 In this second webinar, we highlighted The Wallace Foundation’s new Summer Learning Toolkit—a great resource to use for whatever stage of planning you are in with your summer programming!
 We also took a closer look at staffing and professional development to examine how to hire and train the best possible staff that suits the specific climate, culture, and goals of your summer program.